mozilla-mobile/shared-docs/android/android_guide.md

 There are also many good Android tips and conference talks on YouTube.

+You may wish to see [our guide for properly configuring Java](configure_java.md) to properly set up command line tools.

 ## Staying informed
 If you like staying up-to-date on the latest Android topics, members of our team recommend:
 - Reading blogs